-&lt;sup>9 Include an abstract of approximately 100-200 words that summarizes the nature of the program, its outcomes, employment opportunities for graduates, and/or opportunities for further study.
+5 Include an abstract of approximately 100-200 words that summarizes the nature of the program, its outcomes, employment opportunities for graduates, and/or opportunities for further study.

-- 3. Program Self-Study - 4.
-Report: Program Context, Changes, and Developments - 5.
-Course Outlines - 6.
-Faculty CVs - 7.
-Academic Calendar - 8.
-Policies - 9.
-Additional Materials - Provide electronic files as specified under each Standard (Chapter 6).
-Under each Standard the documentation commonly submitted is listed. - Provide a file in PDF format for posting on the PEQAB website that contains the letter to the Minister, the program abstract, and "Course Schedule 2" (see Appendix 10.3).
+- Provide a file in PDF format for posting on the PEQAB website that contains the letter to the Minister, the program abstract, and "Course Schedule 2" (see Appendix 10.2).
 Please ensure that these electronic files are compliant with the Accessibility for Ontarians with Disabilities Act (AODA). - Clearly indicate any information requested in a particular section that is not applicable to the submission or is not available.
-For example, if advanced standing is not offered, then include in the relevant section a statement that the policies on advanced standing are not applicable to this program. - The submission will contribute to the review of the application against the Board's Standards and benchmarks, articulated in Chapter 6 of this Manual.
+For example, if advanced standing is not offered, then include in the relevant section a statement that the policies on advanced standing are not applicable to this program. - The submission will contribute to the Review of the application against the Board's Standards and benchmarks, articulated in Chapter 6 of this Manual.
 Please note: Samples of student work will be reviewed by the External Expert Review Panel.
-Guidelines for compiling, selecting and distributing samples of student work are located in Appendix 10.5. - Only complete submissions will be processed.
+Guidelines for compiling, selecting and distributing samples of student work are located in Appendix 10.4. - Only complete submissions will be processed.
 Submissions that do not follow this Manual or are incomplete will be returned to the applicant to be completed.

-5. Process for Degree Program Quality Review
+5. Process for Degree Program Review